-Similarly, macaroni and cheese dishes are often carbohydrate-heavy with little protein or fiber, meaning it can spike your blood sugar more.
-To minimize blood sugar swings, enjoy mac ‘n’ cheese as part of a balanced meal with protein and veggies.
+Similarly, macaroni and cheese dishes are often carbohydrate-heavy with little protein or fiber, meaning it can spike your blood sugar level more.
+To minimize blood sugar level swings, enjoy mac ‘n’ cheese as part of a balanced meal with protein and veggies.

 Is Macaroni Salad Safe During Pregnancy?